 In contrast to the situation with off-leash dog beaches in Brisbane, there is no shortage of off-leash dog parks in the Brisbane region, with over 150 alone located within Brisbane City Council local government area.

 One of the closest off-leash dog parks to the centre of Brisbane is the Victoria Park Off-Leash Dog Park.
-Located on the northern edge of Spring Hill, next to the Centenary Pool, there’s two fenced off-leash areas, including one for small dogs, plus agility equipment.
+Located on the northern edge of Spring Hill, just behind the Centenary Pool, there’s two fenced off-leash areas, including one for small dogs, plus agility equipment.

-For a full list of the off-leash dog parks provided by each council, see these websites:
+For a full list of the off-leash dog parks provided by each council in the greater Brisbane region, see these websites: